blor-inc/minesweeper-battle/README.md

 cd client
 npm i
 ```
-# run these scripts/command in the base dir
+# !!!Run these scripts/command in the base dir!!!

 ## To run local server + client together
 ```